- The origin of co-operative housing societies

 - What is the procedure to become a member in a cooperative housing society?

 - What are the advantages of living in a co-operative housing society?

-If you’re planning to be a homeowner, a residence in a housing co-operative would have been recommended a good deal.
-The proliferation of housing co-operatives and related legal framework across India is a mammoth subject of study.
-To better understand the basic concept and the fabric of housing co-operatives, this article is a good place to start.
+If you’re planning to be a homeowner, a residence in a co-operative housing societies would have been recommended a good deal.
+The proliferation of co-operative housing society and related legal framework across India is a mammoth subject of study.
+To better understand the basic concept and the fabric of co-operative housing societies, this article is a good place to start.

 Essentially, a co-operative housing society is a membership-based legal entity made of one or more residential buildings.
 You become a member by buying shares in the housing co-operative.
 In return, as a member, you get the right to occupy a housing unit in the society, be it an apartment or a house.
 A commonly accepted definition states that in a housing co-operative, the members “pursue the same cause of meeting the common need of housing or its improvement based on mutual assistance.”
 To elaborate, it is a democratically governed enterprise that entails voluntary management, shared expenses and community living.
 To borrow from Alexander Dumas’ The Three Musketeers – One for all, and all for one – is the motto of a co-operative.

 In India, the idea was introduced by the British who founded the first Co-operative Societies Act in 1904 but only applied to credit societies for farmers.
 The first co-operative housing society was established in 1909 in Bangalore called The Bangalore Building Co-operative Society, followed by the Bombay Co-operative Housing Association in 1913, which also established the first ever model bye-laws.
 The Central government formed the Co-operative Societies Act in 1912 to lay down constitutional mandates for co-operatives.